 There are A LOT of things to like about Puerto Rico; I honestly do not know why we don’t hear about it more.
-Most people don’t realize how amazing the destination is, and how easy it is to plan a trip there.
+Most people don’t realize how amazing the destination is and how easy it is to plan a trip there.

-First off, if you are coming from the United States you do not need a passport to enter, and it is basically the same as a domestic flight.
+First off, if you are coming from the United States you do not need a passport to enter; it is a domestic flight.
 Also, most American cell phones still work there without extra charges.

-The main island isn’t too big, so it isn’t hard explore things on both sides.
-The Puerto Ricans I met were a perfect blend of laid back island style and playful Latin.
+The main island isn’t too big so it isn’t hard explore things on both sides.
+The Puerto Ricans I met were a perfect blend of laid back island style and playful hispanic.

 Although I have only been to Puerto Rico once, my husband has been there multiple times and stayed in multiple hotels.
 When we went we stayed in the Hyatt Place San Juan City Center and loved it.

 1. Fort San Felipe del Morro

 This huge citadel was built in the 1500’s by the Spanish to protect the Puerto Rican harbor.
 Even today it is a huge and imposing edifice on the edge of the promontory.
 It is easy to imagine historic warships coming in and out when touring the Fort.